 - Artefacts and Material Culture (20)

-- Theory and Ethnography (40)
+- Anthropology: Theory, Ethnography and Research (40)

 - Archaeology dissertation (40 credits) or Anthropology dissertation (40 credits)

 See our final year modules